InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/30-day-warranty.md

 30 Day Warranty

+## Patlet

+TBD

+## Problem

+A team develops a component which is used throughout an organization.
+This team resists accepting or outright rejects contributions (feature requests).
+This behavior blocks progress and leads to frequent disruption from escalations.

 ## Context

 Teams depend on another team accepting their contributions so that a component produced by the receiving team can be used by the contributing team.
 The receiving team does not have the resources, knowledge, permission, and/or inclination to write the contributed component.

 - TBD: link to pattern "setting clear expectations for contributing code"

-## Problem

-A team develops a component which is used throughout an organization.
-This team resists accepting or outright rejects contributions (feature requests).
-This behavior blocks progress and leads to frequent disruption from escalations.

 ## Forces